dino-/arch-install/README.md

 We can fix this in a few ways, here are two

-1. At the Arch install media boot menu, press `e` to edit the kernel parameters and add this to the end:
+1. At the Arch install media boot menu, press `e` to edit the kernel parameters and add this to the end of the line that starts with `linux`:

     cow_spacesize=1G